denten-books/plain-text/main.md

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg's 1911 patent, simply titled "Controller."
 "My invention relates to all controllers," Goldberg writes.
-"The object of the invention is to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.
-To illustrate my invention, I produce a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet [@goldberg_controller_1915]."
-Goldberg's invention involves a perforated "control sheet in which the control characters are in the form of ordinary language."
+Furthermore, the object of his invention is "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read ."
+Goldberg's illustrates his invention in attaching to his patent "a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet [@goldberg_controller_1915]."
 Rather than using ticker tape, Goldberg's perforations form letters.
 On Goldberg's control sheets, the language of machines and the language of humans coincide.

 ![Goldberg's Control Cards, @goldberg_controller_1915.](images/control-2.png "@goldberg1911")